-- H. Written certification shall meet the following conditions: - i.
-The debilitating condition is confirmed by two practitioners from separate practices after an in-person consultation (this is not required if the person is homebound or had an identification card before the age of 18); and, - ii.
-One of the practitioners shall be a physician (MD/DO). - I. Identification card nonrefundable fee (see Rules 2.1.3 and 2.1.4); - J. An attestation, signed and dated by the applicant, that the information provided is true and correct; - K. An attestation, signed and dated by the applicant, pledging not to divert medical cannabis or medical cannabis products to any individual or entity; and, - L. Any other information that may be required by the Department. - 2.3.4 The following limitations apply to resident cardholders: - A. A resident card is valid for a maximum of one (1) year from the date of issuance of the card; - B. A maximum of six (6) MMCEUs of medical cannabis in a week can be dispensed to a resident cardholder; - C. A maximum of twenty-four (24) MMCEUs of medical cannabis in a thirty (30) day period can be dispensed to a resident cardholder; and - D. A maximum of twenty-eight (28) MMCEUs is the possession limit for resident cardholders.

-2.4 Nonresident Qualifying Patients (i.e., Nonresident Cardholders).
+- nothing obscuring the face; - 6. shall not be digitally enhanced to change the appearance of the applicant (e.g., use of "filters"); - N. Written certifications (as set forth by the Department); - O. Identification card nonrefundable fee (see Rules 2.1.3 and 2.1.4); - P. An attestation that the information provided is true and correct; - Q. Parental or legal guardian consent for the minor to participate in the medical cannabis program; - R. An attestation, signed and dated by the applicant and parent(s)/legal guardian(s), pledging not to divert medical cannabis or medical cannabis products to any individual or entity; and, - S. Any other information that may be required by the Department. - 2.3.3 A certification issued for an individual between the ages of eighteen (18) and twenty-five (25) must meet the following conditions: - 1.
+The debilitating condition is confirmed by two practitioners from separate practices after an in-person consultation (this isn't required if the person is homebound or had an identification card before the age of 18); and, - 2.
+One of the practitioners must be a physician (MD/DO). - 2.3.4 The following limitations apply to resident cardholders: - A. A resident card is valid for a maximum of one (1) year from the date of issuance of the card; - B. A maximum of six (6) MMCEUs of medical cannabis in a week can be dispensed to a resident cardholder; - C. A maximum of twenty-four (24) MMCEUs of medical cannabis in a thirty (30) day period can be dispensed to a resident cardholder; and - D. A maximum of twenty-eight (28) MMCEUs is the possession limit for resident cardholders. - 2.4 Nonresident Qualifying Patients (i.e., Nonresident Cardholders).

-- 2.4.1 In order to participate in the program as a nonresident cardholder the following conditions must shall be met: - A. The individual has been diagnosed with a debilitating medical condition by a practitioner (licensed to prescribe medicine under the respective occupational board of the state of residence) in his or her respective state of residence; - B. The individual is not a resident of the State of Mississippi or has been a

-- resident of the State of Mississippi for less than 45 days; - C. The individual has an active identification card for the use of medical cannabis in his/her state of residence; and, - D. The individual has met the application criteria in Rule 2.5.2 2.4.2 below. - 2.4.2 To obtain a Nonresident Qualifying Patient Identification Card, an applicant must shall submit (in a form and manner determined by the Department) the following information: - A. Full legal name and any aliases, such as a nickname (e.g., Bill as a nickname for William); - B. Date of birth; - C. Current physical address and mailing address; - D. Current telephone number and/or email address; - E. Identification issued by the applicant's state of residence (driver's license, or state-issued ID card issued by the department of motor vehicles); - F. Current photograph - 1. clear, color photograph of the head and top of shoulders (headshot); - 2. be an image in a .jpg, .png, or .gif digital image format; - 3. be taken in the last six months to reflect the applicant's appearance; - 4. be taken in front of a plain white or off-white background; - 5. be taken in full-face view directly facing the camera at eye level with nothing obscuring the face; - 6. must shall not be digitally enhanced to change the appearance of the applicant (e.g., use of "filters"); - G. Proof of active (current) participation in the medical cannabis program of the individual's state of residence (as set forth by the Department); consisting of the following: - 1.
-A practitioner's statement confirming that the patient has a debilitating medical condition; and - 2.
-Documentation demonstrating that the nonresident cardholder is allowed to possess medical cannabis or cannabis preparations in the jurisdiction where he or she resides;
+- 2.4.1 In order to participate in the program as a nonresident cardholder the following conditions shall be met: - A. The individual has been diagnosed with a debilitating medical condition by a practitioner (licensed to prescribe medicine under the respective occupational board of the state of residence) in his or her respective state of residence; - B. The individual is not a resident of the State of Mississippi or has been a resident of the State of Mississippi for less than forty-five (45) days; - C. The individual has an active identification card for the use of medical cannabis in his/her state of residence; and, - D. The individual has met the application criteria in Rule 2.4.2 below. - 2.4.2 To obtain a Nonresident Qualifying Patient Identification Card, an applicant shall submit (in a form and manner determined by the Department) the following information: - A. Full legal name and any aliases, such as a nickname (e.g., Bill as a nickname for William); - B. Date of birth; - C. Current physical address and mailing address; - D. Current telephone number and/or email address; - E. Identification issued by the applicant's state of residence (driver's license, or state-issued ID card); - F. Current photograph: - 1. clear, color photograph of the head and top of shoulders (headshot); - 2. in a .jpg, .png, or .gif digital image format; - 3. taken in the last six months to reflect the applicant's appearance; - 4. taken in front of a plain white or off-white background; - 5. taken in full-face view directly facing the camera at eye level with nothing obscuring the face; - 6. shall not be digitally enhanced to change the appearance of the applicant (e.g., use of "filters"); - G. Proof of active (current) participation in the medical cannabis program of the individual's state of residence (as set forth by the Department);